Perl-Apollo/oshun/README.md

 We're not using the word "type" because:

-1. Computer scientists have reasonable expectations of what a type system is
+1. Computer scientists have reasonable differences about what they want from a type system
 2. Computer programmers have screaming matches

 We'd like to avoid screaming matches.